yizucodes/readit/README.md

   - Delete post will delete its comments

 - CRUD Comment
-  - Create comment and subcomment
+  - Create comment and subcomment - DONE
-  - Read one comment
+  - Read thread of comment of a post  - DONE
   - Update one comment
-  - Delete
+  - Delete - TO DO
     - Delete the top-level comment, child comments get deleted
     - Deleting sub-comment, only sub-comment gets deleted